 Before you head out and start SUP, we’ll have to make sure that you’re geared up correctly to make the learning process much easier and safer.
 Here are the things you will need on your SUP journey:

-1. Get a stand up paddle board.
-The first equipment you’ll need is a sup.
+1. The first equipment you’ll need is a sup.
 There are many different options out there on the market and it can be quite confusing for novices to pick the correct board.
 Do your research first and look into the sup size, its maximum capacity, and the volume of the board.
-To keep things simple and easy for you, choose a paddle board that’s wide and rather round at the nose and tail.
+To keep things simple and easy for you, we've selected the best stand up paddle boards we believe are suited to people picking up the sport.
+You'll need to choose a paddle board that’s wide and rather round at the nose and tail.
 Paddle boards like this are much easier to keep stable and help to inspire confidence to beginners who are looking to master their SUP skills.

 2. Pick up the correct paddle.
 It’s very important to choose the correct paddle since this will affect the way you control and handle the sup.
 A good rule of thumb to follow is to select a paddle that’s around 10-12 inches taller than your height.
 You can tell it’s the correct length if the T-grip aligns with your wrist when you hold it straight up with your hand.
 Check the different materials, weight, and length of the paddle you’ll be using and make sure to buy one that matches your paddling style perfectly.

 3. PFD and paddle board leash.
 As a beginner, you want to get yourself a PFD (personal floatation device) such as a life jacket to ensure safety.
 You’re bound to fall off your paddle board as you learn to balance it so using a PFD is a must at all times especially if you’re new to the sport.
 A paddle-board leash is also a great investment if it’s your first time trying SUP.
 It’ll prevent the paddle board from drifting away when you fall off, keeping it tethered to you at all times.

 Now that you’re all geared up, let’s learn the basics of how to sup: